jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

 The MCP3008 does not do simultaneous reads, so I am only reading from one channel for the tests.

-From the [datasheet][mcp3008-datasheet], the maximum SPI clock rate is 3.6 MHz when running at 5v which is what I'll be running.
+From the [datasheet][mcp3008-datasheet], the maximum SPI clock rate is 3.6 MHz when running at 5v which is what I'll be doing.

 The device requires 18 clocks per data sample 8 clocks for addressing and setup and 10 clocks for the data.